gothaw/wordpress-website/README.md

 # wordpress-website
 Website created as a part of portfolio projects.
-Repo contains all of the posts, pages, comments, custom fields, terms, navigation menus, and custom posts.
+Repo contains themes and uploads - custom added css in elementor plugin and child-theme.